 We offer several massages.
 The massage rooms are equipped with sound-proof pine-wood ceilings contributing to the Bellavita feeling of well-being.
 Massage appointments can be made at the Bellavita reception desk or by calling +41 81 837 00 38.
 The masseurs’ team is looking forward to your visit.

 Guests like to linger in the 32°C heated pool.
 Fine nozzles make for a gentle massage of arms, legs and back.

 Like a sauna visit, a steam bath strengthens the immune system, cleanses the skin and is excellent for asthma patients.
 Unlike the sauna, a steam room is not built of wood, but mostly out of solid rock.
 The air temperature in the steam bath is 45-50°C with a humidity of 100%.

 The cold water basin provides the necessary cooling after a sauna visit.
 Caution: at 10°C, the cold water basin is very cold.
 Daredevils take a quick shower under the waterfall.

 After a sauna or steam bath visit, you can relax on one of our deckchairs and take in the panoramic views.
 A further relaxation area can be found next to the fireplace.
+A sound-proof pine-wood ceiling and a large landscape picture add to your feeling of well-being.
 In the outside area of the sauna, you can cool off, recover, relax, and enjoy the unique view.
 In winter, you can cool off in the snow.
 If you are thirsty, help yourself to a drink from the fountain or the tea bar.

 In the shower zone, you can choose between different applications.
 Others prefer tropical rain with aromatic fragrance and special effects lighting.
 For those who prefer a traditional shower, other cabins are available with a variety of nozzles.